twbs/bootstrap/README.md

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at [http://editorconfig.org](http://editorconfig.org).

+For v3.1 we will be changing the license from Apache to MIT, please refer to CONTRIBUTING for more information.

 ## Community